2. Bend the bar!

 That’s one of the first things people told me at the gym in 2008 when I laid down to bench.
 It bothered me.
 I thought, I can’t bend the damn bar why do they keep telling me that??

-I certainly wasn’t aware of the vast wealth of technique that unfolded behind that quote...
+I certainly wasn’t aware of the amount of detail and technique that hid behind compound lifts.

 The main character here is the bar.
-And how we use our body to become one with it.
+And how we position our body to become one with it.

 •You want to squeeze the bar as hard as you can, then supinate by turning your elbows inwards.
 The internal rotation will force your elbows to stay tucked in.
 Keep your traps down and squeeze your scapulas together before you unrack the weight.

-•The torque will make the weight rest on your triceps and your lats.
+• The locked position will make the weight rest on your wrists, triceps and lats.
 So now you have a base.
 Shoulder blades and lats are your platform.

 You also want to push back with your legs.
 Have that wave start from the ground and travel through your body towards your chest and ultimately your press and lockout.